Mouse in the maze

 Practice for week 3:

-- Breath and body meditation (Meditation 5) Since this is a very short practice, you can remain sitting for a few moments in silence.
-Recommended to try a longer meditation at least once during the week- 20 min Breath and Body meditation by Jon Kabat-Zinn ( be aware theat there are periods of silence in it) or a 30 min one from Jospehine Lynch.
+- Breath and body meditation by Mark Williams.
+Since this is only 8 min practice, you can remain sitting for a few moments in silence.
+Recommended to try a longer meditation at least once during the week- 20 min Breath and Body meditation by Jon Kabat-Zinn ( be aware theat there are periods of silence in it)

-- 3 minutes breathing space, (Meditation 8) twice a day with or without the guidance.
+- 3 minutes breathing space, twice a day with or without the guidance.
 Reading about it.

 - Fill in Unpleasant events calendar